Malangwa: Media and Telecommunications

-Nepal Telecom have 4G network coverage with better speed and Ncell have 3G network coverage; UTL Nepal and Smart Cell are other available cellular networks.
-ADSL, Nepal Telecom, NCELL and a private internet service are Internet service providers in the town.
+Nepal Telecom has 4G network coverage with better speed, and Ncell has 4G network coverage with available cellular networks.
+ADSL, Nepal Telecom, NCELL and private internet service are Internet service providers in the town.
+The town also has FTTH connections from Nepal Telecom, Worldlink, Subisu, Dish Home and a few others.

+Non Governmental Organizations (NGOs)

+Malangwa, the headquarter of Sarlahi District in Madhesh Province, Nepal is home to several non-govrnmental organizations (NGOs) like Laxmi Blood Connects, We Care We Can, JCI Malangwa, RRPK, WCWS and few others are dedicated to various social and developmental causes.

 Cinemas

-Malangwa has two movie theaters, which attract cross-border audiences.
-These are Raj Shree Cinema and Pushpa Talkies.
+Malangwa has one movie theatre named Pushpa Talkies, which attracts cross-border audiences.
 The theaters show Nepali, Bollywood, South indian hindi dubbed and Bhojpuri-language Movies.

 Attacks

 Two attacks have occurred in Malangwa, the first at the end of the Nepalese Civil War.
 The town was attacked by Maoists on April 5, 2006, at 8:00 pm.
 The insurgents fired at soldiers guarding government offices and security posts and attacked a jail, freeing more than 100 inmates (including some of their comrades) before fleeing.
 The Russian-built, night-vision-equipped MI-17 helicopter with the call sign RAN-37 took off from Kathmandu at 10 pm to counter the attack.
-Eyewitnesses reported that the helicopter hovered for an hour, returned after refueling in Simra and exploded in mid-air at about 1:30 am; eight of the 10 soldiers aboard were killed.
+Eyewitnesses reported that the helicopter hovered for an hour, returned after refuelling in Simra and exploded in mid-air at about 1:30 am; eight of the 10 soldiers aboard were killed.
 Five police personnel, four Maoists and two civilians were reported killed in clashes.
 Security personnel, including Chief District Officer Bhojraj Adhikari, were abducted and later released.
 A high alert was sounded along the 800 km Indo-Nepal border immediately after the incident.
 Across the border in India, a joint Sashastra Seema Bal and CRPF team maintained surveillance on the border to thwart any further attacks.

 On September 13, 2013, 10 people were injured (three critically) when a bomb exploded in a district office at about 11:45 am.
 Office records were destroyed in the ensuing fire.